Automobiles (passenger vehicles)

 Wheel tax, if applicable

-- Electric vehicle surcharge, if applicable
+- Electric or hybrid electric vehicle fuel surcharge, if applicable

 - Check or money order made payable to: